Guide Considerate Operator

-SARA Home Page ~ last update: 14 Dec 2022
+SARA Home Page ~ last update: 10 Oct 2024

 Considerate Operator’s Frequency Guide

 The following frequency data is directly from the ARRL Considerate Operator’s Frequency Guide.
 These frequencies are generally recognized for certain modes or activities under normal conditions (all frequencies are in MHz).
 These are NOT regulations, only guidelines.
-Occasionally with a high level of amateur radio activity, such as during a period of emergency response, DXpedition or during a contest, there will be stations operating outside these frequency guidelines - you must listen carefully... before considering any transmission and act accordingly.
+Occasionally with a high level of amateur radio activity, such as during a period of emergency response, DXpedition or during a contest, there will be stations operating outside these frequency guidelines - you must listen carefully... before even considering any transmission and then act accordingly.

 Frequencies {MHz} & Bands Modes/Activities